jk1/Gradle-License-Report/README.md

 import com.github.jk1.license.filter.*

 licenseReport {
-    filters = [new LicenseBundleNormalizer(bundlePath: "$projectDir/config/license-normalizer-bundle.json")]
+    // LicenseBundleNormalizer also accepts bundle stream as a parameter filters = [new LicenseBundleNormalizer(bundlePath: "$projectDir/config/license-normalizer-bundle.json")] }
-}
 ```

-If no bundle-file is specified, a default file is used containing some commons rules.
+If no bundle-file is specified, a default file is used containing some common rules.
 You are encouraged to create your own bundle-file
 and contribute back useful rules.

 ### SPDX support